 When planning a country wedding, you’ll want to highlight the natural beauty of the setting.
 Horse fencing, trees, and fields all have a natural beauty to them, as do barns themselves.
 Consider adding some subtle decorations to draw attention to the features that you want guests to notice.
 White Christmas lights hung along barn edges or wrapped around hitching posts can “fancy up” a barn.
 Simple bouquets or small bows or ribbons can decorate a fence or a gate.

 Include Touches of the Horse World

 There are countless ways that you can incorporate equestrian décor into your wedding table settings.
 Centerpieces can consist of flowers wrapped with old stirrup leathers.
 Horseshoes can also be used as centerpieces, especially when combined with candles, ribbon, or flowers.
 Additionally, horseshoes can make great placeholders – take a new horseshoe and fasten a name card to the shoe with a bit of fancy ribbon.
 Lay a horseshoe at each guest’s place at the table.

 Make use of straw bales and whiskey barrels as decorations.
-Old cowboy boots can hold flowers and make great ways to decorate the sides of doorways.
+Old cowboy boots can hold flowers, delivered from the top-rated flower shops in Pasadena TX, and make great ways to decorate the sides of doorways.
 Hand-painted wooden signs can add to the charm and help guide guests.
 And, of course, a game of horseshoes is only appropriate!